aristsakpinis93/generative-ai-immersion-day/README.md

 - Lab 1 - Hosting Large Language Models can be found in the lab1 directory.
 Start with the notebook gpt-j-notebook-full.ipynb.
 - Lab 2 - Finetuning Large Language Models can be found in the lab2 directory.
 Start with the notebook fine-tuning.ipynb.
 - Lab 3 - Hosting Stable Diffusion can be found in the lab3 directory.
 Start with the notebook JumpStart_Stable_Diffusion_Inference_Only.ipynb.
+- Lab 4 - Building the LLM-powered chatbot "AWSomeChat" with retrieval-augmented generation

 For conducting the labs, some basic account setup steps are required.
 They are described subsequently in what follows.